kochar04/PasswordVault/README.md

-# Password Manager
+# Password Vault

-Password Manager is a free, open source and online Password Manager software designed for small businesses and freelancers.
+Password Vault is a free, open source and online Password Vault software designed for small businesses and freelancers.

 ### Requirements